Why is My Cat’s Fur Matted?

-I hear the same phrase repeated by my clients Every.
+I hear the same phrase repeated by our clients Every.
 Single.
 Day.
 The actual wording of said phrase varies ever so slightly depending on the person, but the gist is always the same.
 “But I’ve never had to groom him- he always did it his (her) self!” or “This just happened overnight- she’s NEVER been matted before!”
 Of course my answer to this varies-the cats vary and the situations vary.
 Sometimes the answer is literally staring me in the face (I’ve seen a whopping tumor on a cat’s tongue), and other times there are more subtle clues (arthritis) that have to be investigated.
 The thing is, there are many, many reasons why a cat who has always had a smooth, shiny, coat suddenly doesn’t.
 So let’s talk about it!

-Some cats cannot groom their coats because they have specifically been bred to have long, fluffy, luxurious coats.
+Many cats cannot groom their coats because they have specifically been bred to have long, fluffy, luxurious coats.
+They physically can’t do it!
 It doesn’t matter how young or healthy they are, their coats are just too much for them to handle without help.
 I’ve seen Persian kittens matted at five months old, and I mean badly matted.
 Any long-haired pure-bred cat who has been bred to be adorably fluffy is susceptible to becoming matted or even pelted.
 Can you help them at home?
 Yes, but that’s a different post.
 The moral here: if you buy a cat that was specifically bred to have a stunning coat, expect to see the groomer a lot, OR work very diligently on it at home.

 Atlas is a Scottish Straight!
 He was bred (in-part) to have this amazing cottony fur, and he needs help keeping it combed and cleaned.
 He isn’t lazy, he isn’t old, and he isn’t sick.
 It’s just too much for his tiny little tongue!

 Weight (Chonk Alert)